-Responsibilities of Head Coaches/Assistant Coaches
+Head Coaches/Assistant Coaches

 - 1. Has a thorough knowledge of all the athletic policies approved by Columbus County Schools Board of Education and is responsible for its implementation by the entire staff of the sports program. - 2.
 Has knowledge of existing system, state and conference regulations; implements same consistently and interprets them for staff. - 3.
 Maintain discipline, adjust grievances, and work to increase morale and cooperation. - 4.
 Provide training rules and any other unique regulations of the sport to each athlete who is considered a participant. - 5.
 Represent the school in all athletic business at conference, state and national meetings. - 6.
-Maintain an active program that promotes sportsmanship and welcomes the competing teams and guests. - 7.
+Maintain an active program that promotes sportsmanship and welcomes competing teams and guests. - 7.
 To expertly supervise all team personnel during practice, at games, and on trips. - 8.
 To supply the athletic director with an alphabetical roster of team members indicating their grade level eight (8) days prior to the first contest.
 Coaches will be subject to paying the state fine if they are late in turning in their list for eligibility purposes.
 This responsibility is that of the head coach. - 9.
-To supervise the care of all equipment, supplies, and facilities in their care. - 10.
+To supervise the care of all equipment, supplies, and facilities in their care. (see section VI) - 10.
 Winter sport coaches must check the grades of team members at the end of the first semester for eligibility purposes. - 11.
 To get written approval of the athletic director before placing an order to make a purchase. - 12.
-Plan with the athletic director on transporting, feeding, and housing teams.
+Plan with the athletic director on transporting, feeding, and housing teams. - 13.
+Check with the athletic director before rescheduling a contest.
+The school calendar must also be considered. - 14.
+To keep the athletic director and principal informed of normal and abnormal happenings surrounding the team or coaching. - 15.
+To supply the athletic director with forms, information, statistics, or other data that he feels is needed to operate an efficient department. - 16.
+CDL Certification: It is the duty and responsibility of coaches to obtain CDL certification to drive an activity bus.